lindade/lindade.github.io/README.md

 # lindade.github.io

-My Github portfolio page based on Bootstrap 4.
+My Github portfolio page to showcase some of my projects.
+I designed and implementated the page.
+It's based on Bootstrap 4.